G3VV/Yank/README.md

 1. Head to https://yank.g3v.co.uk/playlist/6V1papmDzwR16G3PBZEjTI
 2. Replace `6V1papmDzwR16G3PBZEjTI` with a Spotify playlist ID and wait for it to download.
+- Can take significantly longer depending on the playlist size.

 ## Installation